Pseudorandom unitaries are neither real nor sparse nor noise-robust: Proof of inefficient testing of imaginarity for states

-Note that for the proof we used the subset phase states with $\mathcal{I}=0$, and thus our result extends for any state with larger imaginarity for any threshold $0\le\beta <\delta$.
-Note that $\delta\le 1-2^{-n+1}$ converges to maximal imaginarity for large $n$, i.e. testing imaginarity is inefficient for any value of imaginarity in an asymptotic sense.
+Note that for the proof we used the subset phase states with $\mathcal{I}=0$ which is the extremal case (i.e. $\beta=0$).
+Thus, our result holds also for property testing of imaginarity for any $\beta$ with $0\le\beta <\delta$.